julienjta/Data-Science-Portfolio/README.md

 - ✅: Project done
 - ⌛️: Project in progress (working on it right now)
 - 📌: Project to do
-- 📥: Project to add (already done)
+- 📥: Project to upload (already done)
 - 🎓: University project

 ---